 The Lehen, halfway between town and the current Red Bull Arena, was closed in 2002.

-Their home is the SAK Sportplatz, renamed the Sportzentrum Mitte, close to the city centre on Ulrike-Gschwandtner-Straße, about a kilometre or so from Mozart Bridge.
-At the ground, upscale bar/restaurant Lackners-Auszeit opens for special events.
-More accommodating, the Arge Beisl (Ulrike-Gschwandtner-Straße 5) is a modern eatery with affordable meals three times a day and a large summer terrace.
+Their home is the SAK Sportplatz, close to the city centre on Ulrike-Gschwandtner-Straße, about a kilometre or so from the Mozart Bridge.
+At the ground, upscale restaurant Lackners-Auszeit opens for special events and lunchtimes Mon-Wed.
+More accommodating, the Arge Beisl (Ulrike-Gschwandtner-Straße 5) is a modern eatery with affordable meals and a large summer terrace.
 Closed Sundays and holidays.

 Salzburg Airport WA Mozart is 3km (1.5 miles) west of town, linked by bus No.2 (every 10-20mins, journey time 20mins, €2.70) to the train station at Südtirolerplatz.
 Tickets are sold from the machine by the bus stop or from the driver.
 A taxi (+43 6649 167 768) should cost about €12.